The House That Knows You: User Authentication Based on IoT Data

 \subsection{System Overview}

-{\bf Our Approach.} We address the challenges raised by our design goals by using the IoT devices' network traffic from the home router.
-In order to preserve user privacy we collect the headers of the HTTPS packets that include minimal information such as timing, ports, destination address, bytes sent and received, posing low risk on user privacy.
-Additionally, to protect user privacy we make the design choice of performing the model training and testing locally in the user's home, rather than remotely, in the cloud.
+{\bf Our Approach.} We address the challenges raised by our design goals by using the IoT devices' network traffic that passes through the home router.
+In order to preserve user privacy, we collect the headers of the HTTPS packets that include minimal information such as timing, ports, destination address, and bytes sent and received, posing low risk on user privacy.
+Additionally, to protect user privacy we make the design choice of performing the model training and testing locally in the user's home, rather than remotely in the cloud.
 This implies that the authentication module needs to reside in the smart home.
-To address the mis-match between user-level semantics and network-level data we \emph{observe the network traffic for a continuous time window} and design an ML model that uses features aggregated over a recent time window to predict the user in the room.
+To address the mis-match between user-level semantics and network-level data, we \emph{observe the network traffic for a continuous time window} and design an ML model that uses features aggregated over a recent time window to predict the user in the room.
 Finally, we train a multi-class classifier to predict the likelihood that a certain user is in the room based on the most recent activities.